65536william/docspring-documentation/docs/api/create-data-request/get.md

 # Get Data Request

-Fetch a data request to check the status.
+Fetch a data request to check its status.

 ## HTTP Request